Orange Crush. There’s Plenty in Tanzania

 Of course, after you’ve had some Orange Crush!

-1. Accommodation Says:
+1. Avatar Of Accommodation

 Your adventures are always so interesting.
 It’s great to see how those people live first-hand, even if it’s not always an easy truth.
 At least you have access to fresh, nutritious food along the road, instead of bad American fast food.
 Too bad it comes at such a cost for the people living there.